How to make software algorithms for health care fair and equal for everyone

 What happened after they discovered this?

 To their credit, when the data analysis team saw this, they were horrified by the implications of what would've happened.
-They ended up working with James Williams, the Director of Diversity, Inclusion and Equity, and our Diversity and Equity Committee at UCM.
+They ended up working with James Williams, the Director of Diversity, Equity and Inclusion, and our Diversity and Equity Committee at UCM.
 They became champions of developing formal systems to make sure these equity issues are explicitly thought about as they develop algorithms, as well as how they could proactively use machine learning to improve equity.

 So, with that local example, it became clear that this is not just an abstract, theoretical issue.
 It's happening here and probably a lot of other places under the radar.
 I think a lot of health care organizations aren't intentionally trying to do things that are going to worsen disparities, but clearly there are a lot of unintentional bad things that can happen.
 Probably very few organizations are proactively using these tools to improve outcomes for everyone.